Askern branch line: Incidents

-Modern use
+The line today

-The line remains open to freight traffic, and passenger trains diverted when either the ECML or Doncaster – Leeds line is closed for engineering work.
+The line remained open, both to freight traffic and passenger trains diverted when either the ECML or the Doncaster–Leeds line is closed for engineering work.

-After a more than 70-year hiatus, regular scheduled passenger services were restarted by open-access operator Grand Central from the May 2010 timetable change, with the first services running as planned on 23 May 2010.
+After a more than 70-year hiatus, regular scheduled passenger services recommenced by open-access operator Grand Central from the May 2010 timetable change; the first services ran as planned on 23 May 2010.